-A company with no customer retention is tantamount to catching butterflies with a broken net.
-No matter how many customers you catch – with no reason or need to stay, they will simply keep abandoning your brand.
+A company with no customer retention plan is tantamount to catching butterflies with a broken net.
+No matter how many customers you catch, with no reason to stay, they will simply abandon your brand.
 According to the Harvard Business Review, “Depending on which study you believe, and what industry you’re in, acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.”
 Translation: retaining your customers is a must.

 Doing so comes down to a few key actions: Establishing ongoing touchpoints, creating a positive experience with each engagement, building trust and loyalty and solving any customer problems.

 - Throughout the entirety of the customer journey, engaging touchpoints are the key to keeping the lines of communication open with your customer.
 Once you have acquired a customer, these touchpoints transition from selling specific products or services to encouraging continued interaction with your brand.
 Whether this engagement comes in the form of a survey or a reminder of new services, frequent interactions ensure your brand is never forgotten.
 OSG Calendar Inserts are a perfect yearly touchpoint – a new calendar every December puts your brand in front of the customer and ensures it stays there throughout the year.

 - Your customer’s experience should be at the center of every strategy and decision.
 If something doesn’t assist in creating a positive customer experience, what purpose does it serve in the customer journey?
 Customers look for brands that work to create those positive experiences, and they are willing to walk away from those that don’t put the appropriate time and energy into the task.
 With so many competitors in the marketplace, it comes down to whether or not your customer enjoys their interactions with your brand – because if they don’t, there are ten other brands right around the corner.